I'm a size three, too. I don't have a muffin top or anything, but I still think I'm disgustingly fat.

 I never said that anyone deserves to be hated.
 Not once.
 You don't understand what I'm trying to say.
 Yes you may get hate for thinking that, no it's not right.
 But I'm trying to make the point to you that you shouldn't complain.
 I'm saying that homosexuals have it harder than you, no matter what you think.
 And you are correct, people do deserve to voice their opinions.
 But when they are opinions like that, no matter which side of the argument, you have to realize you are gonna get shit back.
 Don't give out what you can't take back.

-Edited 10 months ago
+Edited a year ago

 First of all, you are being presumptious.
 Orientation isn't the only thing in this world that causes problems.
 You can't possibly say truthfully that homosexuals have it harder than children in poverty stricken countries, families left homeless through natural disaster, families torn apart by 9/11.
 Just because they have some struggles doesn't mean you KNOW for a fact that they have it harder than me, you don't KNOW that I haven't suffered natural disasters, you don't KNOW what I've gone through and only when you do can you make the assumption that they will always have it harder than me no matter what.
 In a world full of problems, orientation issues are a small glitch.
 Hard to put up with?
 Yeah.
 A struggle?
 Yeah.
 But we all have those and I don't see what right you have to put those struggles on top of the list when you have no ability to compare them to problems you don't know I have.
 I can take the hate.
 I don't understand why I should have to, nor any other homophobes.